GemaMesasV/prueba-tecnica-desarrolladora-fullstack-junior-back/README.md

-## Prueba técnica para el proceso de selección: Desarrolladora fullstack junior Card-Dynamics
+## Technical test for the selection process: Junior fullstack developer Card-Dynamics

-**Prueba Técnica Back-End**
+**Back-End Technical test**

 Create a social banking app.
 Where you can make transactions with people you are connected with.